mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 ### PLANNED WORKOUT
 Ride 1:15 on the MTB or on some hilly roads.
 Overall an easy/fun effort.
 I'm sure you'll be fairly tired from the day before.
-Please hold back on this ride!

 ### NOTES
 Total Time: **70 minutes**